Skip to content

 FHIR profiles and implementation guides often define additional constraints beyond basic type validation.
 These constraints can specify fixed values (elements that must always have a specific value) or pattern requirements (elements that must conform to particular patterns or contain specific sub-elements).
 Fhircraft automatically enforces these constraints during model validation, ensuring that resources conform to their intended profiles.

-Pattern constraints work differently: if the field is not provided during construction, the pattern value is used as the default.
-However, if a value is explicitly provided, Fhircraft uses Pydantic validators to ensure the supplied value matches the required pattern structure.
+Fixed and pattern value constraints are treated as follows: if the field is not provided during construction, the pattern value is used as the default.
+However, if a value is explicitly provided, Fhircraft uses Pydantic validators to ensure the supplied value matches either the exact constrained value (for fixed-value constraints) or partially matches with the full required pattern value (for pattern-value constraints).
 This allows for flexibility while maintaining conformance requirements.

 Extensions